jsa2/AADAppAudit/readme.md

 https://www.secureworks.com/research/power-platform-privilege-escalation

 The advisory highlighted that malicious parties could claim abandoned replyURLs.
-This tool checks for these URLs in your ServicePrincipals, multitenant ServicePrincipals.
+This tool checks for these URLs in your ServicePrincipals, and multitenant ServicePrincipals.

 The check for dangling replyURLS are done based on the following FQDN's
 ```js